 \section{SUMMARY AND CONCLUSIONS}

 In this work, we have performed a comprehensive microscopic investigation of QF dynamics in the ${}^{54}\text{Cr}+{}^{243}\text{Am}$ reaction, a key candidate for synthesizing SHE 119, using the TDHF theory.
 We systematically explored the influence of projectile-target orientations and the role of incident energy on the reaction outcomes.
-Our static FHF calculations, used here as a common reference for the entrance channel, show that the entrance channel potential is highly sensitive to the initial orientations, particularly due to the octupole deformation of the ${}^{243}\text{Am}$ target, which breaks reflection symmetry.
-The full TDHF dynamical simulations reveal a profound difference in the QF mechanism based on the projectile orientation.
-For side collisions of ${}^{54}\text{Cr}$, which are found to dominate the total QF yield, the fragment distributions are overwhelmingly governed by shell effects.
-The heavy fragment production is strongly centered at the $Z=82$ spherical shell closure, while the light fragment production is driven by the $N=52 \text{--} 56$ deformed shell.
+Our static FHF calculations, used here as a common reference for the entrance channel, show that the entrance-channel potential is highly sensitive to the initial orientations, particularly due to the octupole deformation of the ${}^{243}\text{Am}$ target, which breaks reflection symmetry.
+The full TDHF dynamical simulations reveal a pronounced dependence of the QF mechanism on the projectile orientation.
+At the reference energy, for side collisions of ${}^{54}\text{Cr}$, which are found to dominate the total QF yield, the fragment distributions are strongly governed by shell effects.
+The heavy fragment production is concentrated near the $Z=82$ spherical shell closure, while the light fragment production is driven by the $N=52 \text{--} 56$ deformed shell.
 In contrast, tip collisions result in relatively smaller nucleon transfer and do not display prominent signatures of shell effects or their competition in the fragment yield distributions.
-A statistical analysis of the contact times finds that as the heavy fragment proton number approaches the $Z=82$ magic shell, the average contact time remains constant or even decreases, contrary to the classical diffusion expectation that more nucleon transfer requires longer time.
+A statistical analysis of the contact times shows that, as the heavy fragment proton number approaches the $Z=82$ magic shell, the average contact time remains nearly constant or even decreases, contrary to the classical diffusion expectation that more nucleon transfer requires longer time.
 This behavior is attributed to the quantum shell effect, which provides stability to the fragment's shape, making it less prone to deformation, thereby accelerating neck rupture and reducing the contact time.
-Furthermore, our investigation of the energy dependence for tip-tip central collisions revealed a complex relationship between the incident energy and shell effects in QF.
+Furthermore, our investigation of the energy dependence for tip-tip central collisions reveals a complex relationship between the incident energy and shell effects in QF.
 In different energy regions, the reaction dynamics are governed by distinct shell modes, including the octupole-deformed region around $Z\approx 88$ and $N\approx 136$ at intermediate energies and the spherical-shell region around $Z\approx 82$ and $N\approx 126$ at higher energies.
 This behavior demonstrates that the dominant shell structure guiding the QF path may change with incident energy.
 Such energy dependence is relevant for SHE synthesis, since the near-barrier region may simultaneously weaken shell-driven QF and correspond to relatively low excitation energies, which are more favorable for the survival of the compound nucleus against fission.